Milestone #14454: Refactoring LArG4

 - Use the geant 4 routines to calculate the number of produced scintillation photons instead of currently using a hacked function.

 - finally use the geant GetfPostStepDoIt to access the number of optical photons in a proper way.

-#4 Updated by Hans-Joachim Wenzel about 3 years ago
+#4 Updated by Hans-Joachim Wenzel over 3 years ago

 - Due date changed from 07/12/2017 to 08/17/2017

 The original plan was to incrementally replace parts of the LArG4 code with the updated Geant 4 functionality and interfaces.
 But it looks like it is easier to do a full replacement.